ATTRACTIONS

 The Fremont Troll (Pictured above) N. 36th & Troll Avenue N, Seattle, WA 98103.

-Also known as The Troll and the Troll Under the Bridge is a colossal statue located under the north end of the Aurora Bridge that actually clutches a real Volkswagen Beetle with California license plates.
+Also known as The Troll and the Troll Under the Bridge, this is a colossal statue located under the north end of the Aurora Bridge that actually clutches a real Volkswagen Beetle with California license plates.

-Created by Jonathan Borofsky, standing 48 feet high and weighing 26,000 pounds the statue hammers silently four times a minute, from 7am to 10pm every day.
-One may not want to stand under it, however, as it fell over a few years ago.
+Created by Jonathan Borofsky, this giant statue reaches 48 feet (14.6m) tall and weighs in at an astonishing 26,000 pounds.
+The Hammering Man silently hammers four times a minute, from 7am to 10pm every day.
 One Labor Day, a group of artists attached a temporary ball and chain in a comical protest.

-Georgetown's most famous landmark.
-Premium Tex Texaco gas station built in
+Georgetown's most famous landmark is where a premium Tex Texaco gas station

 the 1950's.
 The giant red cowboy hat served as the office and the